Leaving Amplitude?

 Self-serve in 30 seconds

 The answer, without the enterprise weight or the sales call.
-Self-host it free or run it in the cloud, and ask your own AI anything: no model to pay for, no number it can make up.
+Start the 14-day trial, and ask your own AI anything: no model to pay for, no number it can make up.

 questions